UMich-BipedLab/Digit_Fall_Prediction_Dataset/README.md

 Abrupt faults are simulated using impulsive forces with a duration of 0.075s, randomly uniformly distributed within a range of 0 - 414.8N.
 A total of 900 trajectories were simulated

 ##### Incipient faults
-Incipient faults are simulated with trapezoidal force profiles as depicted in Figure 3.
-These profiles have a slope of 480N.
+Incipient faults are simulated with trapezoidal force profiles, as depicted in the figure below.
+These profiles have a slope of 480N/s.
 A total of 900 trajectories were simulated

 ##### Intermittent faults
 Emulating the unpredictable nature of intermittent faults, we apply two distinct forces.
 These forces are designed to mimic either abrupt or intermittent faults.
 A total of 100 trajectories were simulated